Showing posts with label Princeton. Show all posts

 Use herbicides on lesser celandine?
 The nature of good and evil.

 Those who care enough about their yards and the local ecology to want to stop the plant's spread may also feel qualms about using herbicides, which are the only practical means of control.
 Removal by digging is cumbersome, time-consuming, and adds unnecessary weight and bulk to your trash can.
 I encourage people to think of herbicides for nature the same way we think of medicines for people.
 We know all medicines have some level of toxicity, but we use them in a minimal and targeted way to protect our health.
 Doesn't nature deserve the same sort of intelligent intervention?
 It's important to make a distinction between spot spraying for lesser celandine and the blanket application of pesticides and chemical fertilizers on lawns.
-Glyphosate and Roundup are not synonymous.
-There are wetland-safe forms of glyphosate available online, not made by Monsanto.
 If treating lesser celandine that has invaded lawns, use an herbicide that is selective for broadleaf plants so that the grass survives.
+If there's just one plant here and there, spot spraying each plant with glyphosate, the active ingredient in Roundup, should kill the plant without harming surrounding grass.

 While avoiding blanket condemnations of herbicides, I also like to avoid thinking of invasive species as "bad plants."
 Like so many of the problems that plague us, they are "too much of a good thing."
 Unfortunately, though it might be tempting to keep a few lesser celandines in the yard, its super aggressive behavior makes that very risky.
 Best to eliminate it altogether.
-Winter aconite, on the other hand, is a nonnative that looks a lot like lesser celandine but has not to my knowledge spread into natural areas.
+Winter aconite, on the other hand, is a nonnative that has a flower very similar to that of lesser celandine but has not to my knowledge spread into natural areas.

 Selected past posts: